-1. Standard.
-Institutions must publish any articulation agreements with other schools.

-2. Guideline.
-Baccalaureate degree-granting theatre units are expected to assume joint responsibility for working cooperatively to facilitate the articulation between community and two-year college and four-year college programs: for example, the development of validation examinations, state and/or regional articulation committees, and procedures for maintaining current information regarding credit and admission policies (see Standards for Accreditation III.A.3. for standards regarding transfer of credit).
+- 1. Standard.
+Institutions must publish any articulation agreements with other schools. - 2.
+Guideline.
+Baccalaureate degree-granting theatre units are expected to assume joint responsibility for working cooperatively to facilitate the articulation between community and two-year college and four-year college programs: for example, the development of clear and functional understandings and agreements (see Standards for Accreditation II.1.b.(10)), validation examinations, state and/or regional articulation committees, and procedures for maintaining current information regarding credit and admission policies (see Standards for Accreditation III.A.3. for standards regarding transfer of credit).